Eren4/spring-quiz-app/README.md

 After completing the quiz, the user can view their results

+The results will be stored in the database

 If they prefer, they can see where they are in the leaderboard

 Admins can add, edit and delete questions